Trading halt: Serko raising $55 million as it faces revenue uncertainty

 Read More

-While Serko has $33.6m of cash on its balance sheet, it said the timing of meaningful revenue generation is uncertain.
+Although Serko has $33.6m of cash on its balance sheet, it said the timing of meaningful revenue generation is uncertain.

 But chief executive Darrin Grafton said Covid-19 pandemic was creating opportunities to grow.